 Certificate Programs to Be a Teacher's Aide

 Get information on certificate programs for teacher's aides.
-Learn about prerequisites, curriculum, job growth forecast, average salaries and state certification requirements.
+Learn about prerequisites and the curriculum.
+Check out the job outlook, average salaries and state certification requirements for teacher's aides.

 A high school diploma or equivalent is required for admission to a certificate program in teacher assisting.
 Some programs require demonstrable math skills, either through high school transcripts or math competency testing.
 An English placement test or college-level English course may be required as well.